 How to Sort in Excel by Date (3 Ways)

 Microsoft Excel is full of amazing built-in tools to help you organize your worksheets.
 One of the powerful functions of Excel is to quickly sort the dates chronologically.
-When a data-sheet is lengthy, you may need to sort the dates which will be very time-saving.
+When a data sheet is lengthy, you may need to sort the dates which will be very time-saving.
 This article will show you how you will sort the data in Excel by dates in 3 simple ways and every other thing you need to know about date insertion in Microsoft Excel sheets.

-To sort in Excel by Date,
+To sort in Excel by date with Sort command, go through the steps below:

-• Select the column that contains the dates.
+1. Select the column that contains the dates.

-• Go to the Data
+2. Go to the Data.

-• Select A-Z or Z-A
+3. Select A-Z or Z-A.

-• Click on Expand the Selection from the Sort Warning dialog box.
+4. Click on Expand the Selection from the Sort Warning dialog box.

-• Then hit Sort.
+5. Then, hit Sort.

 A quick solution to sort in Excel by date